Before travel guide

 - PCS Resources

-During in-processing, Soldiers will receive a briefing from Housing on the availability of houses on-post.
+During in-processing Soldiers and families will receive a briefing from the Housing Office on the availability of houses on-post based on the following guidance:

-- Unaccompanied tour: SFC-MAJ are assigned to BEQ/BOQ if available.
-If not, the housing office will provide a statement of non-availability.
-You will then attend a housing brief and receive a packet to start house hunting off-post.
+- Unaccompanied tour: SFC to LTCs are assigned to SLQs if available.
+If not, the housing office will provide guidance on off-post housing process.

-- 3. Housing availability: If there are no houses available on post you will be referred to realtors to assist you in finding a home.
-There are many realtors that can assist you with finding a home that will fit your needs.
+- Housing availability: If housing is not available on post you will receive guidance from the Installation Housing Office to the approved list of realtors to assist you in finding a home.
+Many realtors can assist you with finding a home that will fit your needs.